 Q: While deploying Jenkins, how can you manage the script file to run after the build is prepared?
 I tried to do it but it runs just before the code from git is taken...

 Response: We are not sure exactly what you are referring to.
 However, you can configure a "post build step " in a variety of ways within Jenkins to execute a script after a build.
-If you want to commit to master only when a build is successful, you can use the Validated Merge plugin that is part of Jenkins Enterprise.
+If you want to commit to controller only when a build is successful, you can use the Validated Merge plugin that is part of Jenkins Enterprise.
 If neither of these suggestions is addressing your question, you can submit the question with some more specifics to StackOverflow using the Jenkins tag , where CloudBees and community members are very active.

 Q: For an enterprise with virtual stack -- I know the Docker plugin exists now in Jenkins -- any case studies or mature examples on that being used for env provisioning as well as automated deployment promoting change from DEV through Prod incl env prop changes?

 Response: Well, as Duncan mentioned, Netflix is always a great example , and Viridity's case study with its usage of microservices is quite consistent with Netflix's style.
 But not everyone can be Netflix!
 Here's a very nice Velocity conference presentation from Mandi Walls (@lnxchk) of Chef/OpsCode that will give you some specific examples of how to automate deployment using Jenkins in operations.
 This InfoQ article by Kohsuke and Andrew Phillips of Xebia also provides some specifics about constructing a CD pipeline with Jenkins.

 Q: What's the best source for learning Jenkins and all these processes in detail?